git/git.github.io/rev_news/drafts/edition-13.md

 interested again in taking part in Git development.
 It reminds some old timers about the "good old time".

-All these proposals have been discussed by many important Git developers and reviewers like Stefan Beller, Junio Hamano, Johannes Schindelin, Jonathan Nieder, Eric Sunshine, Jeff King, Elia Pinto.
+All these proposals have been discussed by many regular Git developers and reviewers like Stefan Beller, Junio Hamano, Johannes Schindelin, Jonathan Nieder, Eric Sunshine, Jeff King, Elia Pinto.

-About Shawn's proposal there was also an interesting potential security issue called out by Blake Burkhart.
-And other people like Bhavik Bavishi and Konstantin Ryabitsev also took part of the discussion following Josh's email.
+About Shawn's proposal Blake Burkhart reminded the community that the implementation has to keep in mind that it would introduce potential security issue if Shawn's proposal is done carelessly.
+And other people like Bhavik Bavishi and Konstantin Ryabitsev also took part in the discussion following Josh's email.

-From the last discussions about Josh's email, it appeared that Git developers favored Shawn's proposal over others, and maybe that Shawn's proposal was going to be worked on soon.
+From the last discussions about Josh's email, it appeared that Git developers favored Shawn's proposal over others, though Shawn's proposal could benefit from implementing parts of Al's and Josh's proposal too.
+So the plan seemed to be that Shawn's proposal was going to be worked on soon, and then later some optimizations from Al and Josh could be implemented on top of it.

 Then on March 5 Kevin Wern sent
 [an email called "Resumable clone"](http://thread.gmane.org/gmane.comp.version-control.git/288306/),